getmash/mash-js/README.md

 If you haven’t created your account, it’s best to head to https://wallet.getmash.com/earn

 If you are a developer looking to add Mash to your site the best place to start is too integrate the Mask SDK into your site.
-The SDK is bundled as a NPM pkg can be found [here](./packages/client-sdk)
+The SDK is bundled as a NPM pkg and can be found [here](./packages/client-sdk)

 If you are looking for more general guide on how to integrate Mash, please visit our [public guides](https://guides.getmash.com)